bmaster-b/Currencyclicker/README.md

+# Currency Clicker

-Hi, I'm relatively new to coding so for this i mainly got the help of ChatGPT to 90% of the credit goes to him.
-I tried to make this as best as possible that's why i added a feedback button Feel free to send feedback in.
-I WILL ALWAYS CHECK EVERY WEEK
+Hi!
+I'm relatively new to coding, so I got most of the help from ChatGPT (about 90%).
+I tried to make this game as polished as possible, which is why I added a # feedback button.

+Feel free to send feedback — I check it every week!

+Enjoy playing!